nunoguedelha/insitu-ft-analysis/docs/howToFiles/calibrateAsensor.md

 scriptOptions.useInertial=false;
 scriptOptions.matFileName='ftDataset';
 ```

+**required options to be on are `scriptOptions.raw scriptOptions.filterData scriptOptions.estimateWrenches` others are optional**

 - Change `experimentName='';` to desired experiment folder
 - Select desired options of the calibration procedure.
 Typycally
 ```